Why is New South Wales undergoing a redistribution?

 Origins of name

 The Division of Macquarie is named for Major-General Lachlan Macquarie, 1761–1824.
 Macquarie was Governor of the Colony of New South Wales (1810–21).
-The area covered by the electoral division when it was first established in 1901 was also known as the Macquarie district.
+The area covered by the electorate when it was first established in 1901 was also known as the Macquarie district.

-The first electoral division of this name was created on 11 December 1900 and was first represented in 1901.
+The first electorate of this name was created on 11 December 1900 and was first represented in 1901.

 More information